alshehrikhalid-Focus/Khalid-Partnership-Repo/onboarding/Kanban-Workflow.md

 **Identify one way you can improve task tracking in your role.**

 One way I can improve task tracking is by updating the Kanban board immediately whenever a task’s status changes so progress is always clear.

+## Kanban Board Evidence

+I created a Kanban board for this repository using GitHub Projects.
+A screenshot of the board has been attached to show the columns and tasks.

+### Task moved through the Kanban workflow
+- Task name: Agile Workflows & Kanban
+- Initial column: Todo
+- Moved to: In Progress
+- Final column: Ready to Review

+This task was moved across the columns to reflect its progress and correct use of the Kanban workflow.